Combinatorics of quasi-hereditary structures: Introduction

-\end{thm} When it is a lattice, we give an explicit description of the partial orders which represent a meet or a join of given two quasi-hereditary structures, see Subsection \ref{subsection-lattice-tree}.
-As a corollary of this theorem, we see that the set of quasi-hereditary structures on a path algebra of Dynkin type is always a lattice.
+When it is a lattice, we give an explicit description of the partial orders which represent a meet or a join of given two quasi-hereditary structures, see Subsection \ref{subsection-lattice-tree}.

+As an immediate corollary of this theorem, we have the following one. \begin{cor} For a Dynkin quiver $Q$, $\qhstr(\kk Q)$ is a lattice. \end{cor}

 Curiously, Theorem \ref{intro-tree-qh-lattice} does not seem to have a nice generalization to the setting of finite acyclic quivers.
 However, it seems to generalize to the setting of incidence algebras of a finite poset.
 We denote by $Z_n$ the partially ordered set whose Hasse diagram is a zig-zag orientation of an affine quiver of type $\A_n$ (see diagram \ref{zigzag}) and we propose the following conjecture.

 \begin{conj} Let $(P,\leq)$ be a finite poset.
 Then, the poset of quasi-hereditary structures on the incidence algebra of $(P,\leq)$ is a lattice if and only if $Z_n$ is not isomorphic to a full subposet of $(P,\leq)$ for any $n\geq 4$. \end{conj}